octopus-digital-strategy/comment-notification-receptients/readme.md

 - Adding Settings Page for the plugin.
 - Creating a function to return all admin users.
 - Showing all administrators using checkboxes on the frontend.
+- Establishing filters for comment moderation

+###TODO

+-TODO: Get if the checkbox is checked using getOptionValue function.